askui/askui/docs/docs/general/07-Troubleshooting/cannot_find_element_error.md

   .withText('your name').exec();
 ```

-## Missing Permissions for UiController on macOS
+## Missing Permissions for AskUI Controller on macOS
 AskUI controls your operating system and macOS is very restrictive in giving access to third-party applications (which is a good thing actually!).
-The AskUI UiController needs to be given access for _Screen Recording_ and _Accessibility_.
+The AskUI Controller needs to be given access for _Screen Recording_ and _Accessibility_.
 See our [troubleshooting macOS page](mac-os.md).